 - 1. A modular home is a prefabricated home that is made of multiple modules or sections that are manufactured and substantially assembled in a manufacturing plant.
 These pre-built sections are transported to the building site and constructed by a builder to meet all applicable building codes for site-built homes. - 2.
 A dwelling unit, as defined by the 2009 IECC, is a single unit that provides complete independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation. - 3.
 Any above-grade story with 20% or more occupiable space, including commercial space, shall be counted towards the total number of stories for the purpose of determining eligibility to participate in the program.
 The definition of an 'above-grade story' is one for which more than half of the gross surface area of the exterior walls is above-grade.
 All below-grade stories, regardless of type, shall not be included when evaluating eligibility. - 4.
 Per ASHRAE 62.2-2010, occupiable space is any enclosed space inside the pressure boundary and intended for human activities or continual human occupancy, including, but not limited to, areas used for living, sleeping, dining, and cooking, toilets, closets, halls, storage and utility areas, and laundry areas. - 5.
-These units may earn the ENERGY STAR through either the Certified Homes Program or the Multifamily High Rise (MFHR) Program.
-If participating in the Certified Homes Program and the dwelling unit is served by a central heating, cooling, or hot water system, use of the RESNET Guidelines for Multifamily Ratings for modeling the specified central system(s) is recommended. - If permitted prior to July 1, 2012, units in multifamily buildings with 4 or 5 stories above-grade may earn the ENERGY STAR through either the Certified Homes Program or Multifamily High Rise (MFHR) Program, without assessing whether the 80% threshold has been met. - 7.
-Where requirements of the local codes, manufacturers' installation instructions, engineering documents, or regional ENERGY STAR programs overlap with the requirements of these guidelines, EPA offers the following guidance: - a.
-Where the overlapping requirements exceed the ENERGY STAR guidelines, these overlapping requirements shall be met; - b.
-Where overlapping requirements conflict with a requirement of the ENERGY STAR program (e.g., slab insulation is prohibited to allow visual access for termite inspections), then the conflicting requirement within these program requirements shall not be met.
+These units may earn the ENERGY STAR through either the Certified Homes Program, or the Multifamily High Rise (MFHR) or Multifamily New Construction (MFNC) Programs. - 6.
+While certification will result in compliance with many code requirements, a Rater is not responsible for ensuring that all code requirements have been met prior to certification.
+For more information about how these program requirements help satisfy code requirements, visit: www.energystar.gov/newhomesguidance.
+In the event that a code requirement, a manufacturer's installation instructions, or an engineering document conflicts with a requirement of the ENERGY STAR program (e.g., slab insulation is prohibited to allow visual access for termite inspections), then the conflicting requirement within these program requirements shall not be met.
 Certification shall only be allowed if the Rater has determined that no equivalent option is available that could meet the intent of the conflicting requirement (e.g., switching from exterior to interior slab edge insulation).
 Note that a home must still meet its ENERGY STAR ERI Target.
-Therefore, other efficiency measures may be needed to compensate for the omission of the conflicting requirement. - 8.
-Prior to Rev. 06, homes were permitted to be certified using either a Prescriptive Path or a Performance Path.
-Homes with a permit date on or after 60 days after the release of Rev. 06 shall only use the Performance Path, which has been renamed the ENERGY STAR Certification Process.
-To minimize disruption to projects that are in process, homes with a permit date before 09/01/2015 are permitted to use a modified version of the Prescriptive Path in lieu of the Performance Path.
-For more information about this compliance option, visit: www.energystar.gov/FLv31prescriptivepath.
+Therefore, other efficiency measures may be needed to compensate for the omission of the conflicting requirement.